 The tale goes that if you’re carrying the baby low, it’s a boy, or if you’re carrying high, it’s a girl.
-Not only is this false, it’s more a reflection of the shape the expectant mum is in.
+Not only is this false, but it’s also more a reflection of the shape the expectant mum is in.

 Myth 11: Your water will break before delivery

 This one is particularly funny because we hear it all the time.
-It’s the one sign to show that baby is on it’s way.
+It’s the one sign to show that baby is on its way.
 The truth is, your water won’t necessarily break.
 The fact that it happens to most mums doesn’t mean there’s something wrong if it doesn’t happen to you.
 You and your baby will be absolutely fine.

 Expectant mums shouldn’t choose to follow pregnancy advice from friends and family that aren’t grounded in medical science.
 Most times these things are harmless but you have to keep in mind that it could be harmful to do what a pregnancy myth or tale suggests.